 anything defined in the

-config is automatically stripped out of the config file, and
+build config is automatically stripped out of the config file, and

 imports used inside build config with be tree-shaken out.Lifecycle functions